learnpixelart/pixelart/pixelart/README.md

 # Pixel Art

-pixelart  - mint your own pixel art images off chain using any design (in ascii text) in any colors; incl.
+pixelart  - yes, you can! generate your own pixel art images (off-blockchain) using any design (in ascii text) in any colors; incl.
 2x/4x/8x zoom for bigger sizes

 * home  :: [github.com/pixelartexchange/pixelart](https://github.com/pixelartexchange/pixelart)